dncohen/rcl/README.md

 rcl-key generate -nickname hot
 ```

-The generated *address* does not become an *account* on the test net
+The generated *address* (nickname `hot`) does not become an *account*
-until it is funded with enough XRP to meet the reserve requirement.
+on the test net until it is funded with enough XRP to meet the reserve
+requirement.

-Construct a transaction to send the required XRP to the new address:
+Construct a transaction to send the required XRP to the new address with the `rcl-tx send` subcommand:

 ```
 rcl-tx -as fund send hot 100/XRP > /dev/null
 ```

-Note that `rcl-tx` logs the transaction details to stderr, but it does
+Note that `rcl-tx` logs the transaction details, but it does *not* sign
-not sign or submit the transaction.
-Rather, it *pipes* the
+or submit the transaction.
+Rather, it *pipes* the transaction to
-transaction to `stdout` (redirected to `/dev/null` in above example).
+`stdout` (`/dev/null` in above example).

-Here's how to *construct* the tranaction, *sign* it, *save* a local copy, and *submit* it:
+Here's how to use a *pipeline* to *construct* the tranaction, and *sign* it, and *save* to a file, and *submit* it:

 ```
 rcl-tx -as fund send hot 100/XRP | rcl-key sign | rcl-tx save | rcl-tx submit
 ```

 You should see `tesSUCCESS` in the output from `rcl-tx submit` (after
-a lot of verbose log output).
+verbose log output).

-Check that our `hot` account is on the ledger:
+Finally check that `hot` account has the balance of `100/XRP`:

 ```
 rcl-account show hot